l0co/clibernate/README.md

 clibernate
 ==========

 Simple Spring+Hibernate application template supposed to test some ideas from command line.
-In default configuation working with embedded H2 database (the engine and hibernate dialect can be switched in `clibernate.properties`).
+In default configuration working with embedded H2 database (the engine and hibernate dialect can be switched in `clibernate.properties`).

 1. Create model classes derived from `BaseEntity`.